nicholasdille/container-slides/000_introduction/05_container_slides.md

 Demos are linked from slides like this [<i class="fa fa-comment-code"></i>](https://github.com/nicholasdille/container-slides/blob/master/120_kubernetes/rbac/impersonation.demo "impersonation.demo")

-Prepare environment using `prepare.sh` in the same directory
+Execute commands from linked `.demo` file

-Execute command from `.demo` file
+If available, check `prepare.sh` in the same directory